Why did you become a therapist?13 comments

 “I believe in you.”

 I don’t mind keeping them company.
 Having a person attached to those counter thoughts makes all the difference.
-I’m happy to oblige, (and I’m always looking for more people to include.)
+I’m happy to become a therapist they take around with them, (and I’m always looking for more people to include.)

 Actually, these aren’t my words that they embolden themselves with when going through a difficult situation.
 It’s ideas about themselves that we have discovered together.
 Things that they told me and I just reflected back to them.